-You need to bring together a subset of knowledgeable stakeholders and understand how the process works today.
-That is because a substantial amount of work in an organization goes undocumented.
+You need to bring together a subset of knowledgeable stakeholders involved in the process.
+That is because a substantial amount of work in an organization is never documented.

-It is also importing to get cross-functional input into designing or improving a process to foster buy-in and adoption.
+Getting cross-functional input into designing or improving a process is also important to foster buy-in and adoption.

-A facilitator with excellent communication skills and experience in business process modeling and process improvement techniques should conduct the workshops, for example, someone with Six Sigma training.
+These workshops should be led by a facilitator or project manager with excellent communication skills and experience in business process modeling.
+For example, someone with Six Sigma training.

-The facilitator captures process details on a whiteboard, yellow stickies, or directly in a process modeling tool, such as the Navvia Process Designer.
+The facilitator captures the process details.
+There are various tools that can help.
+These include a whiteboard, yellow stickies, or one of the many available process mapping tools, such as the Navvia Process Designer.